braiden/python-ant-downloader/README.md

 Experimental tools for extracting data from Garmin wireless (ANT) GPS devices.

 This software implements the [Garmin Device Interface Spec](http://www8.garmin.com/support/commProtocol.html) over an [ANT-FS](http://www.thisisant.com) transport.
-In theory it should work with any device implementing the this stack, but spefications were incomplete or out-of-date in some respects.
-Don't give up if it doesn't work on your device.
-New devices may only require minor changes.
+In theory it should work with any device implementing this stack, but spefications were incomplete or out-of-date in some areas.
+Don't give up if it doesn't work on your device, only minor changes may be required.

 The software can be run as either a daemon or on-demand.
 In deamon mode it automatically saves TCX files to a configured directory whenever a paired devices is within range and has new data.
 In on-demand mode the program just downloads once and terminates.
 The software also supports automatic upload to Garmin Connect.